-Effective June 14, 2004 and as amended on April 26, 2016, District has entered into an intergovernmental agreement with Grand County (County) related to the operation of a wastewater treatment system.
+Effective June 14, 2004, and as amended on April 26, 2016, District has entered into an intergovernmental agreement with Grand County (County) related to the operation of a wastewater treatment system.
 The District has the capacity to treat 200,000 gallons of wastewater influent and 418 pounds of BOD organic material per day.
-The amended 1041 permit allows the plan to service 714 single-family taps.
-The District and the County have agreed that the allocation of these 714 single-family taps, including tap trades in prior years, is 467 for the District and 247 for the County.
-As of December 31, 2021, the District has issued 279 taps of which 273 were being billed for service.
-The County has reported to the District that it has sold approximately 141.2 taps.
-The County is responsible for billing and collection related to the taps it has sold.
+The amended 1041 permit allows the plan to service 714 single-family sewer taps.
+The District and the County have agreed that the allocation of these 714 single-family sewer taps (including sewer tap trades in prior years) is 467 sewer taps for the District and 247 sewer taps for the County.
+As of December 31, 2022, the District has issued 282 sewer taps of which 271 were being billed for service.
+The County has reported to the District that it has sold approximately 141.2 sewer taps.
+The County is responsible for billing and collection related to the sewer taps it has sold.